cfpb/cfpb.github.io/README.md

 Content editors and developers probably want to set up cfpb.github.io on their local machine so they can preview updates without pushing to GitHub.

-Before you get started, make sure you have an up-to-date version of [Docker](https://www.docker.com/get-started/) installed on your machine and that is it is running.
+Before you get started, make sure you have an up-to-date version of [Docker](https://www.docker.com/get-started/) installed on your machine and that it is running.

 [Fork and clone the repo](https://help.github.com/articles/fork-a-repo/) to your local machine.